 How to Dress a Mannequin

 Having measured the garment and its intended mannequin, the garment should be lifted carefully onto the shoulders of the figure.
-It is always best to work in pairs – one who always supports the garment while the other adjusts it to the mannequin and manages the fastenings.
+It is always best to work as a team – one person always supports the garment while another adjusts it to the mannequin and manages the fastenings.
 One quickly learns to understand in which order a figure must be dressed to cause least distress to the individual pieces.